GiovanniStephens/text-preprocessing/README.md

     - [x] Part of speech elements

 # Other components
-1. It needs to be run in parallel so that it can handle a large number of documents at a time.
+1. <s>It needs to be run in parallel so that it can handle a large number of documents at a time. </s>

 pipeline would be:
 Removal of noise with re --> Normalization --> Spelling correction --> NLP with SpaCy --> all SpaCy cleaning functions.